The Word Problem for Finitary Automaton Groups

-\paragraph*{The Group $A_5$.} We have already seen in \autoref{fct:commutatorAndNegative} that the balanced iterated commutator collapses to $\idGrp$ (which corresponds to $\bot$) if one of its entries is equal to $\idGrp$ (i.\,e.\ corresponds to $\bot$).
+\paragraph*{Simulating Logical Conjunctions.} We have already seen in \autoref{fct:commutatorAndNegative} that the balanced iterated commutator collapses to $\idGrp$ (which corresponds to $\bot$) if one of its entries is equal to $\idGrp$ (i.\,e.\ corresponds to $\bot$).
 This is one of the two directions to use the commutators as logical conjunctions.
 The other direction, however, does not hold for all elements of all groups.
-That is why we next look at the group $A_5$ of even permutations on the five-element set $\{ a_1, \dots, a_5 \}$.
+We will next look at some examples of groups where this approach does work.